IIEMSA/part-2-poe-MashifaneNeo/README.md

 - View all current events and venues
 - Create new events and venues
 - Book a venue for a specific event
+- Search for specific bookings
+- Filter for specific events
 - Edit or cancel bookings

 The app ensures no double-bookings occur so that management of venues is seamless